vinL1234/auto-limb-tool/README.md

 The original single-class implementation has been separated into mixins without changing the rig-building method bodies.
-The legacy class name `VincentLimbBuilder` remains available as an alias for compatibility.
+The legacy class name `LimbBuilder` remains available as an alias for compatibility.